Audio system measurements: Analog electrical

 SNR is the ratio between the maximum level a component can accommodate and the noise level it produces.
 Input noise is not counted in this measurement.
 Dynamic range refers to the ratio of maximum to minimum loudness in a given signal source (e.g., music or programme material), and this measurement also quantifies the maximum dynamic range an audio system can carry.
 The ratio is expressed in dB between the noise floor of the device and the maximum signal (usually a sine wave) that can be output at a specified (low) distortion level.

-Since the early 1990s it has been recommended by several authorities including the Audio Engineering Society that measurements of dynamic range be made with an audio signal present.
+Since the early 1990s, it has been recommended by several authorities, including the Audio Engineering Society that measurements of dynamic range be made with an audio signal present.
 This avoids questionable measurements based on the use of blank media or muting circuits.

 Signal-to-noise ratio (SNR), however, is the ratio between the noise floor and an arbitrary reference level or alignment level.
 In professional recording equipment, this reference level is usually +4 dBu per IEC 60268-17, though sometimes 0 dBu in UK and Europe, the EBU standard Alignment level.
 Test level, measurement level and line-up level mean different things, often leading to confusion.
 In consumer equipment, no official standard exists, though −10 dBV and −6 dBu are common.

 Different media characteristically exhibit different amounts of noise and headroom.
-Though the values vary widely between units, a typical analogue cassette might give 60 dB, a CD almost 100 dB.
+Though the values vary widely between units, a typical analogue cassette might give 60 dB, a vinyl record around 70 dB, a CD almost 100 dB.
 Most modern quality amplifiers have greater than 110 dB dynamic range, which approaches that of the human ear, usually taken as around 130 dB.